xunhuang/notes/content/posts/llama-cpp-basic.md

  Armstrong and Aldrin spent about two-and-a-half hours on the lunar surface, collecting samples and conducting experiments before returning to the lunar module Eagle and heading back to Earth.
 The mission was a historic achievement that marked the first time humans had visited another celestial body.
 ```

-It appears that gguf is a format that is architecture independent, you can run it anywhere. llama.cpp just makes it runable on mac, with optimization it uses METAL to run even faster.
+It appears that gguf is a format that is architecture independent, you can run it anywhere. llama.cpp just makes it runnable on mac, with optimization it uses METAL to run even faster.

-### So they are runable now, why quantize even further?
+### So they are runnable now, why quantize even further?
 - because you want to run them faster....
 - because you want run on even smaller devices...
 - because you want run at scale